Find accessible object; evaluate properties

 acc is much slower than similar functions id and child.
 If window or web page has stable structure (hierarchy), post-navigation can significantly reduce search time.
 You can specify some object in top of hierarchy (e.g., PANE or DOCUMENT object in web page), and use post-navigation to navigate to the object you need.

 acc is mostly used with web pages.
-There are two faster alternatives.
+There are two alternatives that often are faster.
 With Internet Explorer and IE-based browsers you can use function htm (find html element).
 With Firefox and Chrome try to check 'as Firefox node' in the 'Find accessible object' dialog.

 Example